MechanicalRock/mechanicalrock.github.io/_posts/2021-02-01-coalesce-dbt-summary.markdown

 * The importance of testing as part of [SRE](https://sre.google/sre-book/table-of-contents/) obligations and meeting service level agreements
 * Different types of testing, e.g. modelling regression vs. data regression, including periodic factors
-* Comparing the value of testing against the cost of troubleshooting queries from consumers
+* The value of testing compared to the cost of troubleshooting queries from consumers
 * The use of testing as a form of documentation about expectations and subject matter expertise

 One important reminder I took away was, ensure to test the right thing: avoid vanity tests and appreciate that needs and expectations, as well as data, change over time - and therefore, so should your tests; even if it means deprecation.